Buckden, Cambridgeshire: Culture and community

 In 1871, Buckden had 13 inns and public houses, but by 2015 only three remained: The George, The Vine and The Lion Hotel.
 The Spread Eagle, which closed in 2003, is now a private house.
 All four former coaching inns are Grade II listed buildings.
 Buckden has some shops, including supermarkets, a post office, a pharmacy and clothiers, and over 100 private businesses based there.

 Buckden Marina, built in 1963, is next to the Great Ouse; originally with some 150 berths but now 240, over an area of 22 acre.
 In 2001, Lafarge Aggregates and Buckden Marina Co. was joint winner of the Cooper–Heyman Cup, awarded by the Quarry Products Association, for restoring a 70 acre quarry as a water-recreation complex and wildlife area.

 The first issue the monthly community magazine Buckden Roundabout appeared in September 1979.
 A charitable trust set up in 1958 manages the village hall and the adjacent recreation ground of some 12 acres, with four tennis courts, a children's play area, cricket and football pitches and a bowls green.
 There are clubs for cricket, association football club, and bowls club (founded in 1929).
 The village hall was expanded in the early 21st century as Buckden Millennium Village Hall.
-It includes a library.
+It includes a public library.

 Transport

-Buckden is close to the A1 main road, and its primary connection to it is a roundabout at the south end of the village.
-Until 1962 the Great North Road ran through Buckden, but the construction of the A1 in 1962 relieved the traffic pressure.
-The B661 road runs west from the roundabout, giving access to Grafham Water, Great Staughton and Kimbolton.
-A minor road runs east to Buckden Marina and Offord Cluny.
+Buckden is close to the A1 main road, an important north-south artery.
+Buckden is connected to it at a roundabout at the south end of the High Street.
+Main routes west and east are available at Brampton Hut Interchange, a few miles north of Buckden.
+Local roads run west to Perry and Kimbolton from the A1 roundabout, and east through Church Street and Mill Road to Offord Cluny.
 The B1514 road leads north-east to Huntingdon through Brampton, branching from the A1 a short distance north of Buckden.

-Buckden lent its name to two railway stations, both outside the parish.
-To the north, a line from Kettering to Huntingdon was built in 1866 and a station called Buckden opened.
-Services ran between Kettering and Cambridge from 1882 until 1959, after which the line was dismantled.
-Another station, in the neighbouring village of Offord Cluny on the Great Northern Main Line, was called Offord and Buckden.
-It opened in 1851 and was extended in 1898, but closed by 1959.
-Today's nearest station is 3.5 mile away at Huntingdon, where regular services run south to London and north to Peterborough and beyond.
+The nearest railway station is at Huntingdon, 3.5 mile away, where regular services run south to London and north to Peterborough.

-On weekdays and Saturdays there is an hourly bus service between Huntingdon and St Neots that stops in Buckden, at the Green.
-The operator is Whippet, route 66.
+The Whippet Bus Company operates a service from St Neots to Huntingdon via Buckden and Hinchingbrooke Hospital.

-The Ouse Valley Way is a 150 mi footpath that follows the River Great Ouse from its source near Syresham in Northamptonshire to its mouth in The Wash near King's Lynn.
+Dews Coaches operates a between Buckden and St Neots via Offord Cluny.